Surfacingrazu/simple-masonry-layout/readme.txt

 * Masonry Layout with Simple Responsive Gallery Popup.
 * Simple Shortcode can be used for Masonry Layout.
 * Shortcode can be either used in editor or can be used in template files.

-<strong>Check Out Demos</strong>

-* <a href="https://www.cqthemes.com/free-plugin-demo/simple-masonry-layout/simple-masonry-layout/" target="_blank">Click Here For Simple Masonry Layout of Posts Demo</a>
-* <a href="https://www.cqthemes.com/free-plugin-demo/simple-masonry-layout/simple-masonry-gallery/" target="_blank">Click Here For Simple Masonry Layout Gallery Demo</a>

-<strong>Could not see Plugin in an Action or Confused with implementation of Shortcode?</strong>

-* Please use this <a href="https://www.cqthemes.com/free-plugin-demo/simple-masonry-layout/contact/" target="_blank">Contact Form</a> and Feel free to Contact.
-Or Post it to Support Forum.

 Found this Plugin Useful or Not ?
 Please do not forget to review this Plugin.